wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 ### Fault flow

 Let's not make any changes to the `Fault` flow in this example.
-Therefore, you can remove the `Fault` flow stub from the `Policy.bal` file.
+Therefore, you can remove the `Fault` flow stub from the `policy.bal` file.

 !!! note
     The  **@mediation:RequestFlow** **@mediation:ResponseFlow** and **@mediation:FaultFlow** annotations are bound with the keywords in the `Ballerina.toml`.
 Therefore, the changes you make to the policy stubs should reflect in the `Ballerina.toml` file.
 For example, if the policy is applicable only on the request and response paths, you can remove the  **@mediation:FaultFlow** annotation from the policy.
 Then, you **MUST** remove the **choreo-apim-mediation-fault-flow** keyword from the generated `Ballerina.toml` file.
 If you omit doing so, the Ballerina compiler will show an error at compile time.